DominikBatic/EndoViT/README.md

 **14) Full Dataset Experiments**
 - Each script will perform 3 runs on different seeds.
 We always use the same 3 fixed seeds: 1665, 8914 and 37.

-- To reproduce our results run the following scripts:
+- To reproduce our results, run the following scripts:

 ```
 ##########  ViT Backbone  ##########